 I can’t wait to hear from you – what are you going to do with these Instant Pot sweet potatoes?

 Get the Instant Pot Sweet Potatoes Recipe!

-- Scrub skin of sweet potatoes with a brush until clean.
+- Scrub sweet potatoes and trim if necessary.
 Pour water into Instant Pot.
-Place steamer basket (the one that comes with the Instant Pot works great) in the bottom of the Instant Pot.
-Place sweet potatoes on top of/inside steamer basket.
+Place wire trivet in the bottom of the Instant Pot and place sweet potatoes on top of the trivet.

 - Secure the lid and turn valve to seal.

-- You can also store in the fridge for 3-4 days in an airtight container.
+- Cooked sweet potatoes can be stored in the fridge for up to 5 days in an airtight container.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

 Husband’s take: He doesn’t love them plain but he loves when I dress them up!